Informfully/Documentation/docs/source/native.rst

 .. note::

     Theoretically, the mobile app should be supported by devices with iOS 11.0.
-    However, `TestFlight <https://developer.apple.com/testflight/>`_ (which was used for testing the beta version of the app) is only supported by devices with minimum iOS 13.0.
+    However, `TestFlight <https://developer.apple.com/testflight/>`_ (which was used for testing the beta version of the app) is only supported by devices with a minimum iOS 13.0.
     Therefore, we could not test whether the mobile app is actually compatible with iOS 11.0.

-Environmet Setup
+Environment Setup
 ----------------

 In order to build a release of the app, this tutorial assumes that you have already completed the previous steps.